Lighting for Paintings

 Yes.
 Professional-grade LED lighting is the preferred choice for galleries and museums.
 When specified correctly, LED offers CRI 97+ accuracy, low heat, long-term stability, and excellent dimming performance.

-Is track lighting best for lighting paintings?
+Is track lighting best lights for illuminating paintings?

 Track lighting is preferred because it allows precise aiming, easy repositioning, and flexibility as displays change.
 The fixtures must be designed specifically for art, not retail.